ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ## Summary

 In this chapter, we have:
-* learned all the components that Kubernetes deployment is made of
+* learned about all the components that a Kubernetes deployment is made of
 * thoroughly understood which of these components communicate with each other and how this communication is secured
 * learned the basic architecture of Kubernetes API client authentication
 * generated all the certificates and configuration files necessary for secure Kubernetes deployment
-* uploaded the files into the VMs, in anticipation of installing Kubernetes on them
+* uploaded the files into the VMs

 Next: [Installing Kubernetes Control Plane](05_Installing_Kubernetes_Control_Plane.md)